Rupee rises 8 paise to close at 76.40 against US dollar as RBI hikes interest rate | Business

 - India

-The rupee appreciated 8 paise to settle at 76.40 (provisional) against the US dollar on Wednesday following RBI's surprise rate hike ahead of the US Federal Reserve's policy decision.
+The rupee appreciated by 8 paise to settle at 76.40 against the US dollar on Wednesday following RBI's surprise rate hike ahead of the US Federal Reserve's policy decision.

 At the interbank forex market, the domestic unit opened at 76.46 against the US dollar.
 It moved in the range of 76.17 to 76.58 during the session.